vaastav/IntroductionToU3D/annotated_u3d.md

 .org/assignments/character-sets

 The next 8 bytes are the units scaling factor.
 This value converts every value in the file to meters.
 This value is only present if the Profile Identifier has Defined Units flag set.

+## Node Modifier Chain Block

+Modifier Chain Blocks are used to contain the declaration blocks for an object and its modifiers.

+**Note** The data size for the modifier chain block includes the size of the contained modifier declaration blocks.